GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_FileSelectDialog.md

 Displays the standard OS select file dialog with the title of the dialog to the *prompt* specified, and starting path of the *inFolderPath*.

 Result is the path to the file selected by the user.
-Check BE_GetLastError = -1 for when the user hits cancel or a value other than 0 for any other error.
+Returns an empty string when the user hits cancel or a path otherwise, but also check BE_GetLastError for non zero error codes.

 **Parameters**